I Want To...

 Master of Science in Public Health / Registered Dietitian Program

 The Johns Hopkins Master of Science in Public Health/Registered Dietitian (MSPH/RD) Program is a collaborative program between The Johns Hopkins University Bloomberg School of Public Health (JHSPH) and the Dietetics Education Program at the Johns Hopkins Bayview Medical Center (JHBMC).
-The intense, 18-month, graduate-level education program has an emphasis in public health nutrition.
-Didactic and rotation experiences provide core educational competencies for entry-level dietetic practice and have been designed for the educational and supervised experience required to sit for the Commission on Dietetics Registration Exam for Dietitians.
+The 19-month graduate-level education program has an emphasis in public health nutrition.
+Coursework and experiences provide the opportunity to obtain the required knowledge and meet the required competencies to sit for the Commission on Dietetics Registration Exam for Dietitians.
 The full-time program accepts a maximum of eight students annually.
-For additional information, visit jhsph.edu/departments/international-health/masters-degrees/msph/registered-dietician-program.

-JHBMC is part of the Johns Hopkins Health System.
-Rotations will also take place at the Johns Hopkins Hospital, and may be scheduled at other Johns Hopkins hospitals and entities.
+Johns Hopkins Bayview is part of the Johns Hopkins Health System.
+Rotations will also take place at the Johns Hopkins Hospital will be periodically scheduled at other Johns Hopkins affiliates in the Baltimore-Washington, D.C., region.

-The MSPH/RD Program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, Illinois 60606-6995, 1-800-877-1600, ext.
-5400, www.eatrightpro.org/acend.
-For information on the requirements and process to become a registered dietitian, visit eatrightpro.org/resources/career/become-an-rdn-or-dtr.
+The MSPH/RD Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, Illinois 60606-6995, 1-800-877-1600, ext.
+5400.
+See more on the requirements and process to become a registered dietitian.
 Requirements for dietetics practice licensure vary by state.
 State licensure is entirely separate and distinct from registration or certification by the Commission on Dietetic Registration (CDR).
-Information on state licensure is provided at cdrnet.org/state-licensure.

 Mission of the MSPH/RD Program